craigsapp/ratioscore/doc/filters/index.md

 <h2 data-sidebar="Measures"> Rearranging measures </h2>

 The `myank` filter can be used to mix and match measures.
+First, here is a short sequence of notes played through once:

 {% include ratioscore.html id="myank" %}
 <script type="application/x-ratioscore" id="myank">